slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Don't be so humble - you are not that great.' -- Golda Meir*

 <!--
+> *'The best way to cheer yourself up is to try to cheer someone else up.' -- Mark Twain*

 It’s really hard to have self-esteem.
 Everyone wants to take it from us.
 A boss, a teacher, a parent, a friend, a lover.
 Why Self-Compassion Works Better Than Self-Esteem: Boosting your ego won’t make you feel better.
 Instead, try talking to yourself like you would your best friend.

 > *'With a strong enough «why», you can overcome any «how».' -- Tony Robbins*